-I took the advice of my hero Ani DiFranco who wisely said, “When you sit right down in the middle of yourself, you’re gonna wanna have a comfortable chair.”
+Seeking inspiration and meaning in my work, I looked to my hero Ani DiFranco who wisely said, “When you sit right down in the middle of yourself, you’re gonna wanna have a comfortable chair.”
 Then I took all that experience and knowledge of how insurance companies work and I switched sides.
 Almost instantly, I knew I was home.

 How I care for my clients

 Each case is unique with its own set of bends and curves, requiring that I rigorously prepare, that I guarantee accuracy in my legal analysis, and that I remain creative and open minded in my approach.
 What I can count on, and how I approach every case at the outset, is the understanding that every person who comes to me for help is incredibly vulnerable, often scared, grieving, broken and pained.
 They’re afraid of losing their homes, their jobs, their children, their independence.
 They never thought they’d need someone like me.